David-Byrne/SADD/docs/report/implementation.md

 }
 ````

 To create the word clouds, we're using the WordCloud2.js library.
 We're sorting the words based on their score, ensuring the largest words are painted first.
-As the library starts painting from the center and keeps moving outwards until it finds space for a word, this ensures a good spread across the canvas with the most important term being in the center.
+As the library starts painting from the centre and keeps moving outwards until it finds space for a word, this ensures a good spread across the canvas with the most important term being in the centre.
 The sizing of the word directly corresponds to the score it was given back in the analyser service.
 The sizing is scaled logarithmically however, or else the most frequent terms would be too large for the canvas and the less common terms would be illegibly small.

 ```` javascript
 updateGraph(data) {